FutuneAI/ai-visibility-framework/components/semantic-density.md

 ## Common Density Failures

 **The mission statement homepage**
-The entire homepage is brand narrative and value claims.
+The entire homepage is a brand narrative and value claims.
 No specific products, no named capabilities, no application contexts, no certifications.
 Every chunk extracted from this page lands in the generic zone.

 *Fix:* Lead with what you make, for whom, with what specifications.
 Move brand narrative to a secondary position.